HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/integrating_voltmx_foundry/index.md

 # Connecting to HCL Volt MX Foundry through Digital Data Connector (DDC)

+You can use the Digital Data Connector (DDC) for the HCL DX Compose framework to integrate data from external data sources on your portal pages by using HCL Web Content Manager presentation components.
+External data means that the data does not need to be stored directly in HCL Web Content Manager.
+For more information on Digital Data Connector, please reference: [Digital Data Connector](https://help.hcl-software.com/digital-experience/9.5/latest/extend_dx/ddc/).

 This section provides the steps on using DDC for HCL DX Compose framework to integrate data from HCL Volt MX Foundry (integrated external data sources) on your portal pages by using HCL Web Content Manager presentation components.

 ## Prerequisite